Emily Clark (ice hockey)

-Emily Clark (born November 28, 1995) is a Canadian ice hockey player for the Montréal section of the PWHPA and has competed for the Canadian national Under-18 team in 2011.
-She made her debut with the Canada women's national ice hockey team at the 2014 4 Nations Cup.
-In the autumn of 2014, she joined the Wisconsin Badgers women's ice hockey program.
-She also competed with the Canadian National team at the 2018 Winter Olympics where she helped Canada win a silver medal.
+Emily Clark (born November 28, 1995) is a Canadian professional ice hockey player for the Ottawa Charge of the Professional Women's Hockey League.
+Clark has competed for Team Canada at the junior and senior level, beginning in 2011.
+She made her senior debut with Canada at the 2014 4 Nations Cup.
+She went on to compete with the Canadian national team at the 2018 Winter Olympics, where she helped Canada win a silver medal, and the 2022 Winter Olympics, where she helped Canada win gold.
+Clark also played four seasons with the Wisconsin Badgers women's ice hockey program.
+Before signing in the PWHL, Clark was a member of the Professional Women's Hockey Players Association (PWHPA).

 Early life

 Clark was born in Saskatoon, Saskatchewan, on November 28, 1995.
 She was the youngest of six children, all of whom played hockey, and her father served as a local coach.

 Playing career

+Early years

 During the 2010–11 season, Clark was the alternate captain for the Saskatoon Stars as they reached the Saskatchewan Female Midget AAA Hockey League championship game for the second consecutive season.
-In addition, she won a gold medal at the Mac's Tournament with the Stars.
-She was part of Team Saskatchewan which competed at the 2011 Canada Winter Games.
+In addition, she won a gold medal at Mac's Tournament with the Stars.
+She was part of Team Saskatchewan at the 2011 Canada Winter Games.
 In 2009–10, Clark won the Tier 2 Saskatoon city championship with the Saskatoon Flyers.